Introduced to deter timber smugglers, the J&K PSA explained

 However, a provision has been kept in the Act to extend the detention, if necessary, to up to two years, they said.

-Sheikh Abdullah's grandson, Omar Abdullah, who has also served the state as a chief minister, had promised during the Lok Sabha elections that if his government comes to power in the state, it would press for abolition of the PSA.
+Sheikh Abdullah's grandson, Omar Abdullah, who has also served the state as a chief minister, had promised during the Lok Sabha elections that if his government comes to power in the state, it would press for the abolition of the PSA.

 Farooq Abdullah detained under stringent act that was cleared by his father